Relative double commutants in coronas of separable C*-algebras: Main results

 For the reverse inclusion, let $y$ be an element of $(p \Sinf(A) p)'$ relative to the corona block with unit~$p$.
 Since $y$ is contained in $\her(p)$ it commutes with $(1-p)\delta(A)$.
 Therefore $y$ is in $\Sinf(A)'$ and $y$ is in $\her(p)$.
 This means that $y$ is in $p \Sinf(A)' p$ as claimed, and this establishes identity~\eqref{eq:commutant} above. \end{proof}

-We henceforth assume that $B$ is stable unless stated to the contrary. \begin{lem} Let $A$ be a unital subalgebra of $\Mb,$ and let $B$ be stable.
-Then the relative commutant $\Sinf(A)'$ contains a unitally embedded copy of $O_\infty$.
-The relative commutant $\Sinf(A)'$ contains unitaries $U_{ij}$ exchanging corona blocks. \end{lem} \begin{proof} The algebra $\delta_\infty(A)$ consists of elements that are diagonal with respect to the projections $(p_i)$.
-In the copy of $B(\cal H)$ that is in the multipliers, there exist unitaries intertwining these projections $p_i,$ so we have such unitaries in the corona as well.
-The above-mentioned unitaries generate a unitally embedded copy of $B(\cal H)$ in the multiplier algebra, see for example Lemma 5.2.ii in \cite{KirchToAppear}, and we can find in this copy of $B(\cal H)$ a unitally embedded copy of the Cuntz algebra $O_\infty$.
-Then the image of $O_\infty$ in the corona is contained in the relative commutant $\Sinf(A)'$. \end{proof}

-The following proposition lets us relate the double relative commutant of $D_i$, in a corona block, to the double relative commutant of $ \Sinf(A)$. \begin{prop} Let $B$ be stable.
-The double relative commutant of\/ $D_i$ relative to its corona block, $\her(p)$, is contained in $p\Sinf(A)''p$, where $\Sinf(A)''$ is relative to the whole corona. \end{prop} \begin{proof} Suppose that $w$ is an element of the double relative commutant of\/ $D_i$ relative to its corona block, $\her(p)$.
-There exists some element $m\in\Mb$ such that $w=p\Sinf(m)p.$ Then $p_j\Sinf(m)p_j$ is, for each $j,$ unitarily equivalent to $w$ by one of the unitaries interchanging corona blocks provided by Lemma~\ref{lem:diagonals}.
-But then, by unitary equivalence, $p_j\Sinf(m)p_j$ not only is in the corona block $\her(p_j)$ but is in $D_j''$.
+\begin{proposition} Let $B$ be stable.
+The double relative commutant of\/ $D_i$ relative to its corona block, $\her(p)$, is contained in $p\Sinf(A)''p$, where $\Sinf(A)''$ is relative to the whole corona. \end{proposition} \begin{proof} Suppose that $w$ is an element of the double relative commutant of\/ $D_i$ relative to its corona block, $\her(p)$.
+There exists some element $m\in\Mb$ such that $w=p\Sinf(m)p.$ Then $p_j\Sinf(m)p_j$ is, for each $j,$ unitarily equivalent to $w$ by one of the unitaries interchanging corona blocks provided by \cref{lem:diagonals}.
+By unitary equivalence, $p_j\Sinf(m)p_j$ not only is in the corona block $\her(p_j)$ but is in $D_j''$.
+We are to show that $\Sinf(m)$ commutes with $\Sinf(A)'.$